Gundrak/Civitas/README.md

 ```
 civitasd
 ```
-Copy rpcuser and rpcpassword to use in the conf file
+Copy rpcpassword to use in the conf file
 ```
 nano .civitas/civitas.conf
 ```